How Long Do Monkeys Live?

 • Smaller monkey species, like marmosets, tend to live on the shorter end around 15 years.
 Larger primate species can live 25-30 years or more.

 • In captivity, the average monkey’s lifespan is 25-30 years with proper care and diet.
-Captive lifespans are often extended 5-10 years over wild counterparts.
+Monkeys in zoos often live 5-10 years longer than monkeys in the wild.

-• The oldest documented monkey was a Japanese macaque named Emmeline, who lived to be 43 years old in captivity.
+• The oldest monkey ever recorded was a Japanese macaque named Emmeline.
+She lived to be 43 years old in a zoo!

 Some specific monkey lifespan ranges: